Take a chill in this peaceful, Asian-inspired garden.

-- Shrubs such as willow can be formally shaped, or left to grow at will, eliminating the need for constant trimming.
+- Front Yard Design Tip: Shrubs such as willow can be formally shaped, or left to grow at will, eliminating the need for constant trimming.

-Vibrant colors belie the ease of care behind the plants in this garden.
+Vibrant colors belie the ease of care behind the plants in this front yard landscaping.

 - Ornamental grasses such as Japanese forest grass are steadfast when it comes to low-care gardens.
 They offer amazing foliage, need little handholding, and withstand harsh weather.